 Polishing is a multi-step process that allows you to choose the level of sheen.
-From satin to high-gloss, Customcrete can meet your maintenance and aesthetic requirements and provide your business with new custom polished concrete flooring.
+From satin to high-gloss, CustomCrete can meet your maintenance and aesthetic requirements and provide your business with new custom concrete polishing in Chicago.

 The Polished Concrete Flooring Process begins with the use of coarse diamond segments bonded in a metallic matrix.
 These segments are coarse enough to remove minor pits, blemishes, stains, or light coatings from the floor in preparation for final smoothing.
 Depending on the condition of the concrete, this initial rough grinding is generally a three- to four-step process.
 The next steps involve the fine grinding of the concrete surface using diamond abrasives embedded in a plastic or resin matrix.
 Crews use ever-finer grits of polishing disks (a process called lapping) until the floor has the desired sheen.
 For an extremely high-gloss finish, a final grit of 1500 or finer may be used.
 During the polishing process, an internal impregnating sealer is applied.
 The sealer sinks into the concrete and is invisible to the naked eye.
 It not only protects the concrete from the inside out, but it also hardens and densifies the concrete.
 This eliminates the need for a topical coating, which reduces maintenance significantly (versus if you had a coating on it).